GrewsomeC/AnthroZedsExtended/README.md

 There are a few very rare spawn (~1:100,000) easter egg zeds, yes.
 They are OCs of mine and my close friends.

 ### Can I play a human with anthro zombies?
 AZE makes absolutely zero changes to players.
-You can play as anything you want.
+You can play as anything you want, including humans.

+## Technical Details (smelly nerd stuff)

 ## Credits/Thanks
 * Wuffwick and Jaql for making the [Anthro Survivors mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2893930681).
 * Sai for making the original [Anthro Zeds mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2930890411).
 * All the modders making new species for the Anthro Survivors mod.
+* CAESURA, creator of numerous [Anthro Survivors submods](https://steamcommunity.com/workshop/filedetails/?id=3162333876), for providing me with the original Anthro Survivors app when it became unavailable.